 Keeping to routines will help your child feel safe and secure.
-Lockdown will make it harder to keep the routines you had before, so talk to your child about what routines you can keep from before and what new routines you need to introduce and stick to them.
+Talk to your child about what routines you can keep and what new routines you need to introduce and stick to them.
 Giving your child predictability will reassure them that you are there and give them confidence.

 You cannot help your child to cope through their loss, unless you have space to share your feelings and support to meet your own needs.

-Find small ways to be kind to yourself and if you don’t have immediate sources of support, Parentline is here.
+Find small ways to be kind to yourself and if you don’t have immediate sources of support, Children 1st Parentline is here.